![]() |

 ) |

-This function will not trigger errorhandler calls.
+This function will not trigger error handler calls.

 [out] | ring_attr | Pointer to em_timer_attr_t to be initialized |